 The researchers found that among the participants taking beta-blockers:

-Women had a 4.6% higher rate of heart failure than men when presenting to the hospital with the acute coronary syndrome;
+Women had a 4.6% higher rate of heart failure than men when presenting to the hospital with acute coronary syndrome;

 The mortality of both men and women with heart failure was approximately seven times that of patients with acute myocardial infarction and no heart failure complications;